 - Device screen on

 When the trigger occurs, VPN tries to connect.
-If an error occurs or any user input is needed, the user is shown a toast notification for additional interaction.
+If an error occurs, or any user input is needed, the user sees a toast notification for more interaction.

-When a device has multiple profiles with Always On triggers, the user can specify the active profile in Settings > Network & Internet > VPN > VPN profile by selecting the Let apps automatically use this VPN connection checkbox.
+When a device has multiple profiles with Always On triggers, the user can specify the active profile in Settings > Network & Internet > VPN > <VPN profile> by selecting the Let apps automatically use this VPN connection checkbox.
 By default, the first MDM-configured profile is marked as Active.
-Devices with multiple users have the same restriction: only one profile and therefore only one user will be able to use the Always On triggers.
+Devices with multiple users have the same restriction: only one profile, and therefore only one user, is able to use the Always On triggers.

 Preserving user Always On preference

-Should a management tool remove or add the same profile name back and set AlwaysOn to true, Windows will not check the box if the profile name exists in the following registry value in order to preserve user preference.
+If a management tool removes or adds the same profile name back and set AlwaysOn to true, Windows doesn't check the box if the profile name exists in the following registry value, in order to preserve user preference.

 Trusted network detection

-This feature configures the VPN such that it would not get triggered if a user is on a trusted corporate network.
-The value of this setting is a list of DNS suffixes.
-The VPN stack will look at the network name of the physical interface connection profile and if it matches any in the configured list and the network is private or provisioned by MDM, then VPN will not get triggered.
+The Trusted network detection feature configures the VPN so that connection isn't triggered when a device is on a trusted network.
+To configure Trusted network detection, you must provide a list of DNS suffixes.
+The VPN stack verifies the network name of the physical interface connection profile: if it matches any of the suffixes configured in the list and the network is private or provisioned by MDM, then VPN doesn't trigger.

 Configure app-triggered VPN

-The following image shows associating an app to a VPN connection in a VPN Profile configuration policy using Microsoft Intune.
+The following image shows associating apps to a VPN connection in a VPN Profile configuration policy using Microsoft Intune.